What is Sydney famous for?

 What makes this city one of the most famous locations in all of Australia?

-When most people think of Australia’s cities, Sydney is the first one their list.
-A famous location is full of sun, sea, and skyscrapers.
-But what has made this city climb to the top of the tourist’s list?
-Follow our guide and find out the reason for all of Sydney’s hype!
+When most people think of Australian cities, Sydney is first on their list.
+The city is a famous location full of sun, sea, and skyscrapers.

 Sydney Opera House